 Home Birth Safety

 The Childbirth Connection is an organization committed to helping expectant parents and health professionals make informed maternity care decisions.
-This organization is an extensive resource in exploring and understanding the options of where to seek maternity care and with whom to seek it with.
+This organization is an extensive resource in exploring and understanding the options of where to seek maternity care and whom to seek it with.

-In June of 2015, the New England Journal of Medicine featured an article by physician, Neel Shah, about home birth in the US and in the United Kingdom.
-The UK’s National Health System, in 2014, recently recommended that home birth may be the safest option for women experiencing a low risk pregnancy.
+– In June of 2015, the New England Journal of Medicine featured an article by physician, Neel Shah, about home birth in the US and in the United Kingdom.
+The UK’s National Health System, in 2014, recently recommended that home birth may be the safest option for women and people experiencing a low risk pregnancy.

 Maternity care is so much more than just physical safety; it involves emotional safety as well.
 The link here takes you to a beautiful video made by the White Ribbon Alliance honoring respectful maternity care as a human right.

 The Midwifery Model of Care is centered on reducing medical intervention and maintaining safety for pregnant women or pregnant people, and their children.
 The Model of Care includes:

 - Monitoring the physical, psychological, and social well-being of the woman or pregnant person throughout the childbearing cycle

 - Providing the woman or pregnant person with individualized education, counseling, and prenatal care, continuous hands on assistance during labor and delivery, and postpartum support